europesip/dx-deployment/lab4-opensearch/lab4-guide.md

 - Persistent volumes should be Bound.
 - No pods should be in CrashLoopBackOff.

-Now, you shold be able to access the search API service at <https://dx.apps.promox.europesip-lab.com/dx/api/search/v2/explorer>
-You can also access the new Search interface following the instructions at <https://help.hcl-software.com/digital-experience/9.5/CF231/build_sites/search_v2/access/>

 ## 7. Upgrade DX Compose Helm Deployment to Use SearchMiddleware